dicksonsu/higher-ed-mobility-analysis-demo/README.md

 # Higher Education Mobility Analysis Demo

-This repository provides a public-facing demonstration of a higher-education data workflow using institutional data to examine access, affordability, and mobility-related outcomes.
+This repository provides a public-facing demonstration of a multi-year higher-education data workflow using institutional data to examine trends in access, affordability, and mobility-related outcomes.

 ## Project overview